GAC names week's top volleyball players

 GAC SETTER OF THE WEEK

-Brubaker averaged a conference-leading 12.40 assists per set in helping the Crimson Storm pick up three wins.
-In a non-conference sweep of Newman, she tallied 36 assists.
-Against Ouachita, she amassed 47 assists and 12 digs.
-She registered a second double-double as she collected 41 assists and 10 digs against Henderson State.
+Morehead again paced the conference in assists per set as she averaged 12.57 per set in helping the Bisons extend their win streak to a program-best 18.
+She registered 40 assists, nine digs and five blocks in a sweep of Northwestern Oklahoma State.
+She registered her 10th double-double of the season after tallying 48 assists and 18 digs at Southwestern Oklahoma State.

-Southern Arkansas nominees were Landry Rogers, OH; Sakura Thomas, DS; Morgan Schuster, S.
+Southern Arkansas players nominated Landry Rogers, OH; Sakura Thomas, DS; and Morgan Schuster, S.